 Kentik Detect offers the industry’s only big data network visibility and DDoS protection solution built from the ground up on big data and delivered as a cost-effective SaaS.
 Kentik Detect offers the industry’s most accurate big data DDoS detection, and can automatically trigger mitigation via RTBH, Radware DefensePro or A10 Thunder TPS mitigation.

-For more information on how big data delivers 30% greater DDoS detection speed and accuracy, check out the blog post on Big Data for DDoS Protection, read the PenTeleData case study and Immedion case study, or download The Case for Big Data-Powered DDoS Protection white paper.
+For more information on how big data delivers 30% greater DDoS detection speed and accuracy, check out the blog post on Big Data for DDoS Protection, or read our case studies with PenTeleData case study and Immedion case study.
 Know you want to get big data-powered DDoS protection today?
 Start a free trial.